SPINRAZA is indicated for the treatment of spinal muscular atrophy (SMA) in pediatric and adult patients.

 SPINRAZA may cause a reduction in growth as measured by height when administered to infants, as suggested by observations from the controlled study.
 It is unknown whether any effect of SPINRAZA on growth would be reversible with cessation of treatment.

-The most common adverse reactions that occurred in the controlled study in at least 20% of SPINRAZA-treated patients and occurred at least 5% more frequently than in control patients were upper respiratory infection (39% vs 34%), lower respiratory infection (43% vs 29%), and constipation (30% vs 22%).
-Serious adverse reactions of atelectasis were more frequent in SPINRAZA-treated patients (14%) than in control patients (5%).
-Because patients in the controlled study were infants, adverse reactions that are verbally reported could not be assessed in this study.
-In the open-label studies, the most common adverse events in later onset patients were headache (50%), back pain (41%) and post lumbar puncture syndrome (41%).
+The most common adverse reactions (≥20% of SPINRAZA-treated patients and ≥5% more frequently than in control patients) that occurred in the infantile-onset controlled study were lower respiratory infection and constipation.
+Serious adverse reactions of atelectasis were more frequent in SPINRAZA-treated patients (18%) than in control patients (10%).
+Because patients in this controlled study were infants, adverse reactions that are verbally reported could not be assessed.
+The most common adverse reactions that occurred in the later-onset controlled study were pyrexia, headache, vomiting, and back pain.
+Post-lumbar puncture syndrome has also been observed after the administration of SPINRAZA.

 Please see full Prescribing Information for additional Important Safety Information.